3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/solution/02_aerial_acquisition_preprocessing_exercise_geometric_solution.md

     + however, relative and absolute accuracy assessed on the check points reaches similar values
     + visually the orthorectified hyperspectral image strips do not differ significantly
 * Comment on the used resampling method: what does “Nearest neighbour” ensure?
 Would using a different resampling type affect the image, and if yes, then how?
-    + value of a cell/pixel in the output raster is assigned from the closest input cell/pixel
+    + value to a cell/pixel in the output raster is assigned from the closest input cell/pixel
     + original input pixel/cell values are retained
     + different resampling methods such as bilinear interpolation or cubic convolution introduce new pixel/cell values